K-PaaS/container-platform/check-guide/csp-check-guide/cp-terraman-ssh-key-check-guide.md

 ## Associate a floating IP to an instance.
 resource "openstack_compute_floatingip_associate_v2" "fip_1" {
   floating_ip = openstack_networking_floatingip_v2.fip_1.address                          # The floating IP to associate.
-  instance_id = openstack_compute_instance_v2.vm.id                # The instance to associte the floating IP with.
+  instance_id = openstack_compute_instance_v2.vm-cp-master.id                                       # The instance to associte the floating IP with.
-  wait_until_associated = true                                     # In cases where the OpenStack environment does not automatically wait until the association has finished, set this option to have Terraform poll the instance until the floating IP has been associated.
+  wait_until_associated = true                                                            # In cases where the OpenStack environment does not automatically wait until the association has finished, set this option to have OpenTofu poll the instance until the floating IP has been associated.
 Defaults to false.
 }
 ```